-The Tire Pressure Monitor alerts you when a significant reduction in pressure occurs in one or more of the vehicle's tires by illuminating the low tire pressure warning light on the instrument cluster.
+The Tire Pressure

+Monitor alerts you when a

+significant reduction in

+pressure occurs in one or

+more of the vehicle's tires

+by illuminating the low tire

+pressure warning light on

+the instrument cluster.

+If the warning light comes on, stop as soon as possible and inflate the tires to the recommended pressure shown on the tire loading information label located on the driver side center pillar (B pillar).
+See Loading the Vehicle on page 5-33.
 The warning light will remain on until the tire pressure is corrected.
-The proper tire pressures for your vehicle are listed on the Tire and Loading Information label located on the driver side center pillar (B pillar).
-See Loading the Vehicle on page 5-29.